NTU Career Tracks 2026

 I am working on delegating tasks more effectively.
 I tend to take on a lot of responsibilities because I want to ensure everything is done well, but I realised that this can sometimes slow things down.
 I am learning to trust others with tasks and delegate more efficiently.
 This has helped me become a better collaborator and ensures that projects move forward smoothly.

-A fresh graduate may find it challenging to answer this question because of the lack of professional experience.
-What the interviewer is really asking here is, what is it that sets you apart from other candidates.
-It is important to answer this question confidently, focusing on your strongest selling point, and highlight skills and experiences relevant to the role.
+This is your chance to highlight your unique combination of skills, motivation and fit, and highlight to the interviewer what sets you apart from other candidates.
+It is important to answer this question confidently, focusing on your strongest selling point and highlighting skills and experiences relevant to the role.

 Tips to answer the question: